Community Budget Advisory Committee (CBAC)

 Hi there, are any services through Bloomington Schools at risk of being cut through this budget shortfall?
 I am specifically asking about Bloomington Schools birth-3 special education services - is there any risk to this program in 2021?

-JasmineSB asked over 3 years ago
+JasmineSB asked about 4 years ago

 The Bloomington School District and the City of Bloomington are separate entities that set their own separate budgets and property tax levies.
 The City’s budget shortfall will not impact the School District’s budget.